 Occasionally we would moor up near deserted islets, to swim across and sit on the beaches, enjoying the views of our boat moored offshore.
 We fell into bed exhausted every night, first a little burned and then bronzed despite swimming in shorts and t-shirts for sun protection.
 The poor red-headed guy in our group was swimming in full length outfits by the end of the trip.

-At the time we visited, it was not possible to spend the night on the local islands.
+At the time we visited, it was not possible to spend the night on the local islands (this has now changed, and islands such as Fulidhoo welcome visitors with open arms).
 So we would moor offshore, and on several evenings were able to visit the villages.
 We heard mosques chanting the call to prayer as the sun went down, and watched children playing on the beach, making “snowmen” out of the white coral sand.
 One evening we came across a group of local ladies, hijabs flapping in the breeze, playing a game which involved one friend hitting a tennis ball backwards over her head while the opposing team tried to catch it.
 I joined in, making a fool of myself in the process but loving the opportunity to laugh with a group of women in a country which is still conservatively Muslim.

 On another evening we were treated to a performance of Bodu Beru.
 This Maldivian tradition involves double-ended drums which are beaten to a frenzied rhythm and which the islanders dance to with abandon.
 We had the opportunity to try the drumming – much more strenuous than it looks – and then dance the night away to the sound of the musicians who know how to do it properly.
 It was one of those evenings where you could either sit on the sidelines, too embarrassed to get up, or join in and throw yourself into the fun.
 I have never yet regretted throwing caution to the wind.